-Jeremy Jones, DO joined as an assistant professor of primary care at Marian University College of Osteopathic Medicine (MUCOM) in August, 2020.
+Jeremy Jones, DO joined as an associate professor of primary care at Marian University College of Osteopathic Medicine (MUCOM) in August, 2020.
 Dr. Jones earned a Bachelor of Science degree in chemical engineering at the University of Oklahoma in 2003.
 He then completed his Doctor of Osteopathic Medicine at the Oklahoma State University Center for Health Sciences (OSU-CHS) College of Osteopathic Medicine in 2008.
 He completed his pediatric residency training at Oklahoma State University Medical Center (OSUMC) in Tulsa in 2011.
 Dr. Jones is board certified in pediatrics.

 Dr. Jones began his career as an assistant professor at OSU-CHS for the department of pediatrics.
 His responsibilities there included clerkship coordinator for the department of pediatrics regarding medical student clinical rotations.
 Dr. Jones was the coordinator for various years for the academics committee, wellness committee, public relations committee, and alumni outreach committee for the OSUMC and Osteopathic Medical Education Consortium of Oklahoma (OMECO) pediatric residency programs in Tulsa.
 He also created the osteopathic manipulative medicine curriculum and simulations curriculum for these programs prior to joining Marian.

 Dr. Jones regularly gives oral presentations at local, state, regional, and national professional conferences.
 Lectures have ranged from interactive classroom lectures to systems-based approach procedural simulations.
 Dr. Jones has taught numerous, varied topics, including: pediatric asthma and clinic-based spirometry; physician resilience through the Little Way of Saint Thérèse of the Child Jesus; and teaching in the clinical setting using illness scripts and student-driven patient presentations.
-Associations that have consistently accepted and requested oral presentations include the OSU-COM Alumni Association, Oklahoma Osteopathic Association, Indiana Osteopathic Association, and Catholic Medical Association for their national Annual Education Conference.
+Associations that have consistently accepted and requested oral presentations include the OSU-COM Alumni Association, Oklahoma Osteopathic Association, Indiana Osteopathic Association, and CMA for their national Annual Education Conference.

 Dr. Jones has clinical interests in asthma education and spirometry; medical knowledge acquisition through illness scripts; and clinical decision-making through train-of-thought processes.
 His academic interests include integrated lecture design and game-based learning.
 Dr. Jones has personal interests in his Catholic faith, daily Mass, St. Thérèse of the Child Jesus, Carmelite spirituality, cooking, and chess.